Eva Busch: Family provenance and early years

-Eva Senta Elisabeth Zimmermann was born in Berlin: she shared her birthday with Richard Wagner.
-She was the illegitimate daughter of the opera singer Emmy Zimmermann whose admirers had included Claude Debussy.
+Eva Senta Elisabeth Zimmermann was born in Berlin: on the same day of the year as Richard Wagner.
+She was the daughter of the opera singer Emmy Zimmermann whose admirers had included Claude Debussy.

 A year before the publication of her autobiography in 1991 she disclosed the identity of her father in an interview.
 Franz Beidler was a Swiss orchestral conductor and, perhaps even more significantly, a son in law to Richard Wagner whose musical reputation was by the time of Eva's birth sky high.
 He was another of Emmy Zimmermann's admirers.
 In 1908, while his wife, Isolde was suffering from a bout of tuberculosis, Franz Beidler and Emmy Zimmermann fell in love.
 Eva's birth was the result.
 Later Eva's mother, Emmy Zimmermann married: as a result Eva's name changed and she was known until her own marriage as Eva Klein.

 Musical training

 Eva Klein received her first piano lesson when she was 4 and her first violin lesson when she was 7.
 Dancing lessons began when she was 5.
 Musical training sometimes came at the expense of other conventional aspects of her schooling, and when her evening engagements began to interfere with her school work she gave up on her Lyceum (secondary school).
 She nevertheless received a rigorous conventional musical training, attending the Berlin Music Conservatory where she received lessons in piano and violin playing.
 Her first singing teacher was her mother.
 She also took lessons at the Reinhardt academy.
 Her first professional engagements were as a singer and actress at Berlin's recently opened Volksbühne (theatre).
 She frequently appeared both at the Volksbühne and in cabaret productions with Ernst Busch, a stage performer like herself and, additionally, a committed communist.
 The two of them married in 1932.
 One benefit of the marriage for Eva was that it gave her a nationality: because of her illegitimacy she had, up till this point, been legally "stateless".
-There is little sign that Eva Busch ever shared her husband's communist beliefs, but she was, like him, openly opposed to the Nazi party which was gaining public support in response to populist-nationalist currents of the time and the economically challenging backwash from the Great depression.
+Like her husband she was openly opposed to the Nazi party which was gaining public support in response to populist-nationalist currents of the time and the economically challenging backwash from the Great Depression.
 Ernst and Eva Busch enjoyed success in their stage performances with songs by Bertolt Brecht, Walter Mehring and Kurt Tucholsky (and others).
+There is little, if any, documentation of her political views in English.